ffgtfgh53/meme_page/README.md

 To install dependencies simply run `pip install -r requirements.txt`.

+Python 3.13.7 is used for this project, older versions may work but not guaranteed.
+(3.13 should work)

 ## WSGI

 If you have a WSGI server simply add these lines to wsgi.py: